5 steps to create a website, main features of Tilda, useful links, and more

 You can transcribe the record yourself or hire the service of a freelancer to do this; this won’t cause much.

-Ensure all forms of texts are written in a text editor, not on the website.
+Ensure all texts are written in a text editor, not on the website.
 Avoid writing and developing design at the same time.
-It’s easier and faster to edit the content using a text editor — where you can easily cut, copy, and move.
-Its a lot easier to design the page when the text is ready.
+It's easier and faster to edit content in a text editor where you can easily cut, copy, and move phrases.
+It's way easier to design the page when the text is ready.

 If you intend to curate the content yourself, consider the following plan:

-• Write a short text about yourself, your company.
+• Write a short text about yourself and your company.
 Write a summary that capaciously and clearly defines the activities you’re offering.
 For example, Tilda — a service that helps to create impressive websites without technical skills.

-• Expand the text a bit, explain what you do.
+• Expand the text a bit and explain what you do.
 Use simple words, and write as if you are speaking to a friend while having a cup of coffee — be comprehensible.

 • Highlight three features Including the reasons why your product or service stands out.